paulpflug/hook-up/README.md

 A plugin can hook in in those actions on any position.

-This package is an action builder:
+This package is an action builder working in node and in browser (in combination with e.g. webpack)

 ### Install